 Some of the services provided by CCB include:

 Through published resources and membership, CCB often helps people who are encountering vision loss and are in need of peer mentorship, and a friendly referral to various agencies.
-It is community support, that allows CCB to further help these individuals gather resources and gain accessibility that marks a positive change in their lives.
+It is community support, that allows CCB to further help these individuals gather resources and gain accessibility that makes a positive change in their lives.